Type 4 Chi-To medium tank: Ka-To self-propelled gun

-Another 105mm SP gun planned was the Ka-To or Ka-To Sha 105 mm SP AT Gun.
-Ka-To's development was ordered in 1943.
-The engine placement was forward, while the gun placement was in the rear section of the hull.
+Another 105mm SP gun planned was the Ka-To 105 mm SP AT gun.
+The Ka-To's development was ordered in 1943.
+The engine placement was moved forward, while the gun placement was in the rear section of the hull.
 The open top superstructure was based on the Type 5 Na-To.
 Two main guns for the Ka-To were completed in 1945.
 According to several sources, the Ka-To hull was based on the Type 4 Chi-To, which needed to be extended in length to accommodate the main gun.
 An extra road wheel was added to each side of the chassis.
-However, according to another source, the incomplete Ka-To hull was based on the Type 5 Chi-Ri medium tank.
+However, according to another source, the incomplete Ka-To hull was based on the Type 5 Chi-Ri medium tank chassis.